-Type 1 diabetes (mate huka kai rongoā taiaki) is a condition that causes the level of glucose (a type of sugar) in your blood to become too high.
+Type 1 diabetes (mate huka kai rongoā taiaki) is a condition that causes the level of glucose (a type of sugar) in your blood to become too high (hyperglycaemia).
 It happens when your body is not able to produce enough of a hormone called insulin, which controls blood glucose.
+Type 1 diabetes can start at any age but most often in childhood.

 - Type 1 diabetes is mainly diagnosed in childhood and is not caused by being overweight or eating sweet foods.
 It is different to type 2 diabetes.